rolandtoth/AdminOnSteroids/README.md

 - some submodule is available as SuperUser-only and the roles dropdown is not available for them

+###AdminColumns

+*Add "aos_column_break" field to create left/right admin columns*

+The module installs a field named "aos_column_break" that you can add your templates to have a 2-column layout.
+The field's position in the template field list determines the columns: fields before it will go to the left column, fields after to the right.
+Just drag the aos_column_break field to a position where you need the break.

+**Column widths**

+By default the left column is 67% wide and the right is 33%.
+If you need custom column widths, edit the field's "Column Width" setting under the "Input tab".
+For example, setting a 55% width will result in a 55/45 left/right percentages.
+You can override the default width globally or per template as usual.
+Setting a 100% width (that is, using the default) will result in the module's default 67/33 values.

+Note: the "aos_column_break" field will not be removed on module uninstall.
+However, the field won't show up in the page edit page (only on the template field list).
+You can of course remove it manually if you wish.

 ###AdminLangSwitcher

 *Add language switcher to the admin*